artb433/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is the readme file for this task, it will be updated soon.
+This directory contains the solutions for the single linked lists project.